If you’re here, you’re probably asking yourself something like this: Does my small child truly need a subscription for toys?

 The silver lining here is that through the process, Lovevery is completely transparent.
 Once you enter your little one’s age, you get to a page that outlines exactly what boxes you will receive and when, with a price for each.
 You can cancel at any time, so even if you’re about to get six boxes over the course of a year, you can decide you’re done after three of them.

 Still, it’s a little confusing.
 And it’s definitely expensive.
 Is that investment worth it?
-Well, why don’t you just ask to skip ahead to the next section?
+Well, why don’t you just ask to skip ahead to the next section, where we dig into our official review of the Lovevery toy kits.

 - It’s got the quality.
 No cheap plastic or worries that anything will fall apart.
 Every part of the toys you get feels sturdy and ready for those little hands.
 (And teeth.
 And feet.
 Don’t ask.)